-The Dean will refer the request(s) to SIT's designated Appeals Officer, appointed by the President.
-The Dean will also draft a response memorandum to the appeal request(s), based on the Appeal Review Officer's determination that the request(s) will be granted or denied, and why.
-All request-related documents are shared with all parties prior to submission to the Appeal Review Officer.

-The Appeal Review Officer will conduct an initial review to determine if the appeal request meets the limited grounds and is timely.
-They may consult with the Dean and/or Title IX Coordinator on any procedural or substantive questions that arise.
+- The Dean or designee will refer the request(s) to SIT's designated Appeal Review Officer; - The Dean or designee will also draft a response memorandum to the appeal request(s), based on the Appeal Review Officer's determination that the request(s) will be granted or denied, and why.
+All request-related documents are shared with all parties prior to submission to the Appeal Review Officer; - The Appeal Review Officer will conduct an initial review to determine if the appeal request meets the limited grounds and is timely.
+They may consult with the Dean or designee and/or Title IX Coordinator on any procedural or substantive questions that arise.